Doanmyvan/Sale_and_Supply_Chain_of_Business_Performacne_Powebi_Data_visualization/README.md

 ## 📌 Project Overview

-This project presents an interactive Power BI dashboard designed to monitor and analyze Sales and Supply Chain business performance.
+- This project presents an interactive **analysis dashboard** designed to monitor and analyze Sales and Supply Chain performance of a diversified enterprise by **analyzing +10,000 recorded orders**.
-The visualization enables stakeholders to identify trends, optimize operations, and make data-driven decisions across sales, inventory, and logistics.
+- The visualization enables stakeholders to identify trends, optimize operations, and make data-driven decisions across sales, inventory, and logistics.
+- Recommendation to **improve customer purchase experience and total profitability of business**.

 ## 🎯 Objectives